 - Export data from SQLite using a tool like

-- Transform the data as needed (SQLite and PostgreSQL have minor type differences)
+sqlite3CLI or a Python script - Transform the data as needed (SQLite and PostgreSQL have minor type differences)

 - Import into PostgreSQL using

-psql, pg_restore, or application-level insert scripts
+psql,pg_restore, or application-level insert scripts